List of Top 10 Financial Advisor Books [Updated 2023]

 Author: Todd Tresidder

-The author who is also a former hedge fund manager highlights the principles, strategies, and tools needed to grow wealth in time to get the most out of it.
-The book interestingly shows how to use multiple types of leverage to actually reduce risk while accelerating results.
+The author, a former hedge fund manager, highlights the principles, strategies, and tools needed to grow wealth in time to get the most out of it.
+In addition, the book shows how to use multiple types of leverage to reduce risk while accelerating results.